overturetool/vdm2c/readme.md

 The translation is developed in two parts:

-1. A C library containing:
+1. A C library, stored in `<root>/c/vdmclib`, containing:
  * Library support for all operations that can be carried our on numbers, sets, seqs, maps etc.
  * Library support providing a number of macros to ease class encoding
 2. A translation of VDM into C using this library

 ## Import the entire runtime in Eclipse

-1. execute cmake in the root, before that the complete repo is there (if not run `git submodule update --init`)
+1. execute cmake in the root  (and make sure you have initialised the googletest submodule)
 2. Create a new C++-project in Eclipse based on a standard makefile project using your avaliable tool chain.
  * Name the project with the name of the cmake project you want to import
  * Select source location to be the location of the cmake project
 3. Build the project to see if Eclipse picks up the imports
- * If it do not pickup the includes then enable the fix below
+ * If it do not pickup the includes then use the fix below

 ## Update *CDT GCC Build Output Parser* to work with *CMake* on OSX